Grand Prize

 Imagine you want to send a letter to your friend (a website, for example, https://www.google.com/search?q=google.com).

-Instead of carrying the letter personally, you give it to a Courier (Proxy server).
-The Courier takes the letter and carries it to your friend.
+Instead of carrying the letter personally, you give it to a Courier (the Proxy server).
+The Courier takes the letter and delivers it to the friend.
 The friend writes a reply, gives it to the Courier, and the Courier returns it to you.

 On the internet, the role of the "envelope" is played by HTTPS encryption.